Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 - The Crimson Tide and their opponents have combined to go over the point total 16 out of 35 times this season.

-- Maryland has compiled a 21-11-0 record against the spread this season.
+- Maryland has won 21 games against the spread this year, while failing to cover 11 times.

-- The Terrapins and their opponents have combined to go over the point total 12 out of 32 times this year.
+- In the Terrapins' 32 chances this year, the combined scoring has gone over the point total 12 times.

 Alabama Futures Odds